TropNNC: Structured Neural Network Compression Using Tropical Geometry: Compression Algorithm

-Thus, we start with original positive and negative zonotopes, with parallel generators, and aim to approximate them with new positive and negative zonotopes, also with parallel generators.
+We now consider the multi-output case with \(m\in \mathbb{N}\).
+Notice an interesting property of the zonotopes \(P_j, Q_j\): they share the directions \((\mathbf{a}_i^T, b_i)\) of their generators.
+For instance, output \( v_1 \) might have a positive generator \(|c_{1i}|(\mathbf{a}_i^T, b_i)\) of zonotope \( P_1 \), while output \( v_2 \) might have a negative generator \(|c_{2i}|(\mathbf{a}_i^T, b_i)\) of zonotope \( Q_2 \).
+These generators are parallel to each other, with common direction \((\mathbf{a}_i^T, b_i)\).
+Hence, our original positive and negative zonotopes have parallel generators, and we aim to approximate them with new positive and negative zonotopes, also with parallel generators.
 We refer to this complex approximation problem as \textit{simultaneous zonotope approximation}.